Kaiyrly/eb-1a/2-petition/README.md

 Razvan's petition builds to a non-interactive PDF.
-Mine has hyperlinks in exhibit references, section references, and the list of exhibits.
+Mine has hyperlinks in exhibit references, section references and the list of exhibits.
 With many PDF viewers, you can navigate the links and go back with the Back button.
 It makes no difference when you print your petition,